jacobxperez/rams/README.md

   - [main.css](https://github.com/jacobxperez/rams/blob/master/src/css/main.css) (compile to produce the final CSS)
   - [var.css](https://github.com/jacobxperez/rams/blob/master/src/css/var.css) (variables for font, colors, and more)

 **note**: When starting a project with Rams we recommend **not** to edit the [core](https://github.com/jacobxperez/rams/tree/master/src/css/core) files unless you are contributing code back to Rams.
-Any custom modules should go in the custom folder, this will help you separate your code from the Rams framework.
+Any custom modules should go in the custom folder, this will help you separate your code from Rams.

 ### Compile